GIVING BACK PROJECT

-“Karma – The sum of a person’s actions in this and in previous states of existence…Viewed as
+Karma – The sum of a person’s actions in this and in previous states of existence decides their fate in future existences.

 Going full circle